 The flip side is that in areas where immigrants do not flow in for the burgeoning low-skilled positions, you instead see a lot of mid-skilled native workers ultimately transition into the service sector.
 In places where immigrants are flowing in to fill those jobs, you see much less of that.

 What does that mean?
 Immigrants help alleviate the downward pressure on middle-wage, native workers.
 The influx of immigrants filling low-end service jobs creates greater opportunities for middle-wage workers to advance their skills and move up the employment ladder.
-And when native workers upgrade their skills into high-skill areas, it tends to crowd out highly skilled immigrants.
+And when native workers upgrade their skills in high-skill areas, it tends to crowd out highly skilled immigrants.

 That creates a vacuum that pulls in low-skilled immigrants.
 Absent an influx of immigrants, that vacuum instead pulls down more middle-wage native workers for the low-skilled jobs.